JakePennell/quiz-time/README.md

 - The game page is a continuation of the main colour theme.
 - The inclusion bar is a visually stimulating addition that counts the users progress throughout the game.
 - The users score is added up and displayed on the top right to monitor player success.
-- One of my favourite feature is fact the correct answers highlight green, and the incorrect answers highlight red.
+- One of my favourite features is fact the correct answers highlight green, and the incorrect answers highlight red.
 ![Game Page](https://github.com/JakePennell/quiz-time/blob/main/assets/images/game-page.jpeg)
 #### Correct Answer
 ![Correct Answer](https://github.com/JakePennell/quiz-time/blob/main/assets/images/correct-answer.jpeg)